otrv4/otrv4/otrv4.md

    * Retrieves his corresponding Client Profile from local storage.
      * If there is no Client Profile in local storage:
        * Aborts the DAKE.
-     * Sets the 'Ed448 Long-term Public Key' from the Client Profile as `H_b`.
+     * Sets the 'Ed448 Long-term Public Key' from the Client Profile as `Hb`.
    * Retrieves his corresponding Prekey Profile from local storage.
      * If there is no Prekey Profile in local storage:
        * Aborts the DAKE.